CMT (American TV channel)

-Country Music Television (CMT) is an American pay TV network owned by Paramount Media Networks, a division of Paramount Global.
-Launched on March 5, 1983, as Country Music Television, CMT was the first nationally available channel devoted to country music and country music videos, with its programming also including concerts, specials, and biographies of country music stars.
-Over time, the network's programming expanded to incorporate original lifestyle/reality programming, and sitcoms geared toward blue collar audiences.
+Country Music Television, often abbreviated to CMT, is an American pay TV network that launched on March 5, 1983.
+It is currently owned by Paramount Skydance Corporation through the MTV Entertainment Group unit of its networks division.
+CMT was the first nationally available channel devoted to country music and country music videos, with its programming also including concerts, specials, and biographies of country music stars.